 The state of California has decided to take on the task of eliminating waste through progressive laws.
-Compliance with these laws is legally required and ensured by various testing.
-Their goal is to reach zero net energy by 2050.
-Zero-net implies the ability to supply all their energy needs, with no waste.
+Energy Code Compliance is legally required and ensured by various tests and reports.
+California’s goal is to reach zero net energy by 2050.
+Zero Net implies the ability to supply all their energy needs, with no waste.
 Steadily, the California energy commission is taking steps towards cleaner cars, cleaner energy, and so on.

 At BarrierEnergy, we are focused on the building sector.
 Building codes regulate the energy efficiency of residential and commercial real estate.
 Our company performs compliance testing on new and altered construction, in order to ensure these codes are being followed.
 It’s important to regulate the materials builders use, as well as installation methods.
-This not only saves money and resources, but protects homeowners and communities.
+The California Energy Commission is responsible for updating these building efficiency codes.
+Energy Code Compliance not only saves money and resources but also protects homeowners and communities.

 Prescriptive Vs Performance Paths:

 The second option is the performance method.
 In this method, the efficiency of the building is considered as a whole, rather than having different features tested individually.
-Complex calculations must be made to find the most cost effective, and efficient design plan.
-These complicated formulas can make the process more complicated, but offer more flexibility.
+Complex calculations must be made to find the most cost-effective, and efficient design plan.
+These complicated formulas can make the process more complicated but offer more flexibility.
 You can give and take efficiency from one system of the building to another, so long as you meet the mandatory efficiency score.
 A HERS Rater will be involved from the early designing phase, in this option, because they will be calculating these strategies.
-In the long run, although you are paying an expert for a longer portion of the construction process, you would be saving money and resources from heading their advice.
+In the long run, you would be saving money and resources, although you are paying an expert for a longer portion of the construction process.

-Whichever path you choose, you will need the guidance of expert technicians.
+Whichever path you choose, you will need the guidance and consultations of experts.
 Energy Codes are updated every three years and can prove difficult to keep up with.
 Contact BarrierEnergy for your HERS and compliance needs.
-Our HERS Rating team wants your project run smoothly, and have ten years of experience to offer.
+Our HERS Rating team wants your project to run smoothly.
+We have over ten years of experience backing us.
 Learn more about the services we provide.